UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/docs/chapters/useful_information/install/codespaces.rst

       :alt: Opening the workspace in GitHub

 #.
-Wait while the setup completed.
+Wait while the setup completes.
 It can take a minute.
 When done your codespace will look like the below.
 Note that in the bottom left hand corner it says Codespace.
-In the explorer, each lab is listed using upper case letters (e.g. Lab A rather than lab_a) and it says workspace at the top.
+In the explorer, each lab is listed using upper case letters (e.g. Lab A rather than lab-a) and it says workspace at the top.
 If you don't have these, you've missed a step.

    .. figure:: ./images/github_codespace_final.png
       :width: 800